thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-for-robotics.md

 # Conclusion
 The current solution for running Monty on robots is to stream the sensor data and action commands back and forth between the robot and a Monty instance running on a laptop.
-Outside of that, defining a custom data loader and environments for Monty is analogous to how it was outlined in the [previous tutorial](./using-monty-in-a-custom-application.md).
+Outside of that, defining a custom environment interface for Monty is analogous to how it was outlined in the [previous tutorial](./using-monty-in-a-custom-application.md).